sajjadGG/book-python/about/language.rst

 * All strings are Unicode
 * Changes in standard library naming
 * In Python 3 ``print()`` is a function, not a keyword
+* New string formatting

 Why not Python 2?
 -----------------
-* Python 2 is no longer developed and stopped on 2.7
+* Python 2 is no longer developed
+* Python 2.7 is the last in 2.x branch
 * There won't be Python 2.8 (`PEP 404 <https://legacy.python.org/dev/peps/pep-0404/>`_)
 * End of Life for Python 2.7 is 2020 (`PEP 373 <https://legacy.python.org/dev/peps/pep-0373/>`_)